Using the Editor

 Stelae installs a must-use plugin (mu-plugin) in your WordPress that handles

-the static export trigger and pretty permalink setup.
+the integration with the platform.
 Do not remove or modify files in

 Page Builders